thomaskellough/thomaskellough.github.io/Content/posts/01-build-a-website-with-publish-part-04.md

 $ publish deploy
 ```

 At this point, you'll see your terminal doing some work until you end up with a success message.
+You'll also see your master branch have a bunch of generated content.
 Now navigate over `your-user-name.github.io` and you should see your live website!
 Here is the link to mine from this tutorial. [https://swiftblogexample.github.io](https://swiftblogexample.github.io).
 [Here](https://github.com/thomaskellough/BlogExample) is also a link to this repo so you can see everything in place.

 I hope you've enjoyed this tutorial and I'd love to see what you come up with!
 You can find my contact information at the bottom.